TMD20/torrent-quick-search/README.md

 * Go to Supported Site
 * Make Sure to use your script manager to setup required settings This can usually be done by clicking on icon in menu
+* At a minimum you need a search program and indexers setup to properly used this script

 ## Adding Search Program + Indexers
 * Search URL: example localhost:9118